Vacation Boutique Villa Rental in Yelapa, Mexico

 Casa Coco offers satellite television with English programming and a DVD player.

-Both properties are lovingly taken care of full time by a local couple team, Felipe and Yanet, who are unfailingly mentioned with utmost appreciation by all our guests.
+The property is lovingly taken care of full time by a local couple team, Felipe and Yanet, who are unfailingly mentioned with utmost appreciation by all our guests.
 They will assist you with any of your needs related to your stay in Yelapa such as the planning of your activities: sight-seeing, para gliding, kayaking, sailing, horseback riding, fishing, trekking, swimming, snorkeling.

 Light cleaning service is included every other day.